-During the reporting period, the Chief Executive in conjunction with the human resources teams, oversaw and coordinated programs that improved diversity across the Group.
+During the reporting period, the Chief Executive in conjunction with the people and culture teams, oversaw and coordinated programs that improved diversity across the Group.

 PROGRAMS AND INITIATIVES

 The Group has in place, and will continue to identify, develop and enhance, practices that promote and support an environment of diversity and inclusiveness.